powercodeacademy/phase-3-building-sinatra-applications/README.md

 ```

 Where does this code belong?
 Well, we can leave _some_ of it in the `config.ru`
-file so that we'll be able to run our server with `rackup config.ru`.
+file so that we'll be able to run our server with `bin/rackup`.
 But we can
 also organize it a bit better so that we don't end up writing all of our
 Sinatra-specific code in one file!